D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming Explained: Example

-In order to derive the fourth user's 3-stream rate region, we face a MAC with three messages.
+To derive the fourth user's rate region, we face a MAC with three messages.
 Thus, we have $7$ MAC region inequalities, which will result in $R^4_\text{MAC}$.
-The rate constrains for the fourth user \ac{MAC} channel are listed below
+Then, the corresponding rate constraints for the {MAC} channel are listed below